 The variety of the coast is almost overwhelming, from the tranquility of Lake Matheson to the rainforests and beaches at the Great Coast Road.
 We had to stop halfway just to catch our breath.
 A barista made espresso and straight-from-the-ocean fish and chips in Hokitika made the job.
 We were ready to go again.

-The northern tip of the south island enjoys the highest number of sunshine hours in New Zealand, something we got aware of when we trailed through the Tasman National Park on the last day.
+The northern tip of the south island enjoys the highest number of sunshine hours in New Zealand, something we got aware of when we trailed through the Tasman National Park.
 Not surprisingly, it’s also one of the best spots in New Zealand for stargazing.
 The absence of light pollution in combination with clear skies makes it a perfect place to see the Milky Way, even with your bare eyes.

 After 2,000 kilometers of left-hand driving, three days of trekking, and too many early mornings, it was time to leave the island.
 We settled down for a rest in Picton and the surrounding archipelago.
 The next adventure already awaited us on the other side of Cook Strait on the northern island.
 But that’s another story.

 All images © 2020 Erik Ekberger.